 Now you can begin creating your first eCommerce Facebook advertising campaign.
 Navigate to your menu, click “Ads Manager,” then hit “Create Ad” on the top right side of the page.
 Facebook has created a guided ad creation funnel.
 Here, you can select your preferred options and enter details about your eCommerce company.

 The first step would be to choose an objective for the campaign.
-It is important to have a clear idea of your ad campaign’s goals.
-Some objectives of a Facebook ad campaign might include brand awareness, local awareness, reach, traffic, engagement, and more.
-It is important to know your objective ahead of time because this will determine the campaign’s ad formats, bidding options, and auto-optimization.
-If you’re promoting an online store with Facebook advertising, you’ll want to choose either the “Send People To Your Website” or “Increase Conversions” objective.
+It's important to have a clear idea of your ad campaign's goals.
+Some objectives of a Facebook ad campaign may include brand awareness, local awareness, reach, traffic, engagement, and more.
+It is important to know your objective ahead of time, because this will determine the campaign's ad formats, bidding options, and auto-optimization.
+If you're promoting an online store with Facebook advertising, you'll want to choose either the “Send People To Your Website” or “Increase Conversions” objective.

 Now, you can give your ad campaign a name.
 We recommend adding a date range with the name for organizing your campaigns.
 You also have the ability to set up your ad placement.
 You can set Facebook to appear on the Facebook News Feed, Facebook right-hand column, Instagram, Instant Articles, and more.
 Cost varies depending on the ad placement.